citusdata/citus_docs/installation/single_machine_deb.rst

 Citus has two kinds of components, the master and the workers.
 The master coordinates queries and maintains metadata on where in the cluster each row of data is.
 The workers hold your data and respond to queries.

 Let's create directories for those nodes to store their data.
-For convenience we suggest making subdirectories in your home folder, but feel free to choose another path.
+For convenience in using PostgreSQL Unix domain socket connections we'll use the postgres user.

 ::

+  # this user has access to sockets in /var/run/postgresql
+  sudo su - postgres

   # include path to postgres binaries
   export PATH=$PATH:/usr/lib/postgresql/9.5/bin